 Your hard drive will crash

-While I was at the FWA Bradenton Mini-Conference last week, Dropbox had a major service outage.
+One weekend while I was at a conference, Dropbox had a major service outage.
 This wasn’t a huge problem for me, just an inconvenience.
 For others, not so much.

 Dropbox is an online storage service, and a lot of writers use it as their main backup.
 A glitch in a maintenance program led to some of the company’s servers having their operating systems upgraded while they were in use.
 This led to a crash Friday evening that eventually took the whole service down for the better part of the weekend.
 Service wasn’t fully restored until Sunday afternoon.